Value Adjustment Board

 FILE PETITIONS OR CHECK PETITION STATUS USING myVAB

-2013 Petitions: You can file your petition online and pay by credit card.
+2014 Petitions: The online petition filing application is not ready to accept 2014 petitions yet.
+If you wish to file your petition now, you must do so by mail and pay by check or money order.
 When paying by check or money order, you will need to download the appropriate petition form above and mail it with your payment to the address above.

 Access to Prior Year Filings: Click the links below to access prior year filings.
 Contact the VAB clerk at the address above if you need assistance.

 In accordance with Fla.
-Stat. § 194.015, Fla.
-Stat., the 2013 Leon County Value Adjustment Board consists of two members of the Board of County Commissioners (Nick Maddox and Kristin Dozier), and one member of the school board (Forrest Van Camp), and two citizen members, one of whom shall be appointed by the Board of County Commissioners (Pamela Kiser-Burch) and must own homestead property within the county and one of whom must be appointed by the school board (Chris Bertoch) and must own a business occupying commercial space located within the school district.
+Stat. § 194.015, the Leon County Value Adjustment Board consists of two members of the Board of County Commissioners, one member of the school board, and two citizen members, one of whom shall be appointed by the Board of County Commissioners and must own homestead property within the county and one of whom must be appointed by the school board and must own a business occupying commercial space located within the school district.
+(Board members listed on County’s website.)
 A citizen member may not be a member or an employee of any taxing authority, and may not be a person who represents property owners in any administrative or judicial review of property taxes.
-The 2013 Value Adjustment Board held its organizational meeting on Tuesday, August 27, at 10 a.m. at the county courthouse (301 S. Monroe Street, 5th floor commission chambers, and (1) elected Commissioner Maddox as its chair, (2) established the hearing dates of October 18, October 21-25 and November 4-8, 2013, (3) appointed special magistrates and (4) adopted local policies and procedures.
-The Board’s final meeting to review the recommendations of the magistrates is scheduled for Tuesday, December 10, 2013 at 10 a.m. at the county courthouse, 5th floor commission chambers.

 Statewide Uniform Policies and Procedures